xoxzo/blog.xoxzo.com/content/Engineering/about-python-import-1-en.md

   File "<stdin>", line 1, in <module>
 ModuleNotFoundError: No module named 'foo'
 ```
-The first step to solve this problem is to recognize that it is placed in a variable named `sys.path` where to look for the modules and packages that Python Interpreter would import.
+The first step to solving this problem is to recognize that the variable named `sys.path` is
+where the Python interpreter goes to look to find the modules and packages that its supposed to import.
 The format of this variable is a list.

 For example, on `Ubuntu 14.04` that I have here it will be like this: